Goree Island (Gorée Island)

-Most likely no one was living in this dry island before the coming of Europeans.
+Most likely no one was living on this dry island before the coming of Europeans.
 Locals named the island – Barsaguiche.

 Portuguese founded a small settlement on the island in 1444.
-They built a small stone chapel and here was established small settlement and cemetery, they named the island – Ilha de Palma.
+They built a small stone chapel and here was established a small settlement and cemetery, they named the island – Ilha de Palma.